grange85/everythings-swirling/_posts/2024-04-02-let5d0it-top-50-singles-from-1954-to-1976-day-2-we-have-all-the-time-in-the-world-louis-armstrong.md

 ---
 layout: post
-title: 'Day 2: We Have All The Time in The World - Louis Armstrong'
+title: 'Day 2: We Have All The Time in The World - Louis Armstrong (1969)'
 sitemap: true
 series-title: "#LET5D0IT - Top 50 singles from 1954 to 1976"
 github-comments-issueid: